About

 Our Values & Commitments

-Our work is inherently intersectional, following the leadership and prioritizing the needs of those survivors who have been most harmed by systemic, historical and cultural violence in the United States.
-We are committed to building a world in which Black and Indigenous gender non-conforming children are loved, protected and cherished, and in which their wisdom, autonomy and humanity are respected.
-Given the well-documented history and legacy of state violence against these children and their communities, we are an abolitionist organization, committed to building safety and support through relational networks and cultural change, not through prisons, police or state-run psychiatric institutions.
+Our work is inherently intersectional, following the leadership and prioritizing the needs of survivors who have been most harmed by systemic, historical, and cultural violence in the United States.
+We are committed to building a world in which Black and Indigenous gender non-conforming children (and therefore all children) are loved, protected, and cherished, and in which their wisdom, autonomy, and humanity are respected.
+Given the well-documented history and legacy of state violence against these children and their communities, we are an abolitionist organization, committed to building safety and support through relational networks and cultural change, not through prisons, policing, or state-run psychiatric institutions.
 Knowing child sexual abuse and rape culture will not be fully eradicated in this lifetime, our work is intergenerational, with a commitment to intentionally involve youth and young adults in the leadership and development of our organization.
-Finally, we value all forms of labor that go into creating our organization, and as such, we have adopted a horizontal pay scale (all full-time and hourly staff members get paid the same rate).

 Our History & Structure

-Mirror Memoirs was founded by nationally-recognized survivor activist Amita Swadhin in January 2016, when they received a fellowship from the Just Beginnings Collaborative (launched by the NoVo Foundation).
+Mirror Memoirs was founded by nationally recognized survivor activist Amita Swadhin in January 2016, when they received a fellowship from the Just Beginnings Collaborative (launched by the NoVo Foundation).
 In February 2019, we received fiscal sponsorship from Community Partners, a non-profit in Los Angeles that supports over 150 emerging projects.
-In December 2020, Jaden Fields became Co-Executive Director, after four years of shaping the project as a Core Member.
+In December 2020, Jaden Fields became Co-Executive Director, after three years of shaping the project as a Core Member.
+In October 2023, Bilen Berhanu joined as Operations Director; she was the second survivor to record her story in our audio archive seven years prior.

-Our Board is comprised entirely of transgender, intersex, non-binary and/or queer people of color who survived child sexual abuse, with a commitment to reserve 75% of Board seats for survivors who are Two Spirit, transgender, intersex or non-binary.
-In 2022, 60% of our Board members are Black.
+Our Board is comprised entirely of transgender, intersex, non-binary, and/or queer people of color who survived child sexual abuse, with a commitment to reserve 75% of Board seats for survivors who are Two Spirit, transgender, intersex, or non-binary.
+55% of our Board members have shared their stories through our audio archive or theater project.

 Key Program Components & Accomplishments